-- 6.9 Televisions may be suspended from the ceiling, mounted on walls, placed on mobile units or, if flat-screen, secured to a swing-out arm for each patient. - 6.10 To avoid disturbance to other patients, sound outputs from radios, televisions and other auditory equipment should be through headphones only. - 6.11 Consideration should also be given to providing patients with laptop-computer access to the internet through a data-point or wireless connection. - 6.12 Each bedhead should have outlets for medical gases and vacuum, and (where required) be plumbed for dialysis-standard water, and have drainage outlet points (see also Health Technical Memorandum 08-03 - 'Bedhead services').
+- 6.10 To avoid disturbance to other patients, sound outputs from radios, televisions and other auditory equipment should be through headphones only. - 6.11 Consideration should also be given to providing patients with laptop-computer access to the internet through a data-point or wireless connection. - 6.12 Each bedhead should have outlets for medical gases and vacuum, and (where required) be plumbed for dialysis-standard water, and have drainage outlet points (see also Health Technical Memorandum 08-03 'Bedhead services').